 Take some time to think strategically about which interests to list before you publish your form.

 You should have between 6 to 10 interest options that will offer a good selection without overwhelming the client.
-If the interest checklist is part of an electronic form, consider making the question required and add a “none of these” check box option at the bottom.
+If the interest checklist is part of an electronic form, consider making the question required.
+Then, add a “none of these” check box option at the bottom.
 (If the field is too easy to skip, clients will skip it – especially if it’s part of a form that is already relatively complicated.)
-If the field is part of a paper form, encourage your staff to remind new clients to fill it out.
+Also, if the field is part of a paper form, encourage your staff to remind new clients to fill it out.

 If your sports facility offers a wide variety of services, you may need to keep the interests broadly categorized (for example: adult fitness programs, kids programs, moms and babies programs, sports leagues, etc.).
-If you run a fairly small, interest-specific facility, you can make the list more specific.
+For those who run a fairly small, interest-specific facility, you can make the list more specific.
 For example, if you own a batting cage facility, you can gauge your customers interests in the various pitching machines and bats you have available.

 3. Choose Both Current Services and Future Services

 Client interests are a great way to test the potential viability of a new product or service at your sports facility.
 At DNA Sports Center, one of the interests I listed was purchasing baseball and softball apparel and equipment at my facility.
 When more than 60% of my clients indicated that they were interested, I knew I could consider it as a serious option.
 My pro-shop is opening this month.

 4. Require Clients to Frequently Update Their Interests